gkubisa/elm-app-boilerplate/README.md

 - `elm/` - Elm source files
 - `elm/Main.elm` - Elm application entry point
 - `elm/App/` - the namespace for all application Elm modules
-- `elm-test/` - directory containing all Elm tests
-- `elm-test/TestRunner.elm` - the entry point for executing tests and bootstrapping the actual test runner
+- `elm/TestRunner.elm` - the entry point for executing tests and bootstrapping the actual test runner
-- `elm-test/Tests.elm` - the main file loading and exposing all the test suites
+- `elm/Tests.elm` - the main file loading and exposing all the test suites

 ### JavaScript